Hi, welcome to my Embracing Nature Gallery ~ Blog.

 Continuing on we saw more barn owls still out hunting in fields long after sunrise.
 I have made this trip many times and had never seen any barn owls.
 Another raptor I had not seen here before was white-tailed kites.
 It seemed there was owls and kites everywhere.
 This day had been a good one!

 I had seen photos of McWay Falls, but had never witnessed it myself.
 I didn't know where it was!
 This trip we found out, and made a point to see it.
 We got there about four o'clock and made a recon trip down the path to take a look.
 This place is truly unique!
-It looks like a seen from Paradise!
+It looks like a scene from Paradise!
 I took some handheld shots just to scout some vantage points, and then we went back to the Jeep and took a nap to kill some time waiting for the sun to get lower.
 Later we headed back down with tripod and anticipation.
 It was interesting watching the beautiful scene go through different morphs as the sun sank lower and lower.
 The color intensity shifted from the aqua color of the water to the golden sunset reflecting onto the rocks.

 The next day we got lucky and found a family of white-tailed kites.
 There was the two adults and two juveniles.
 I have photographed these birds before, but not under such good conditions.
 This was their neighborhood!
 I was able to observe these birds for an extended amount of time.
 This gave me the chance to see just how beautiful they are!